shpml/fundamentals/06_chapter/07_exercise.md

 Now that you can picture where the file is located, open Terminal.

-Using the command line alone,
+Using the command line alone:

 1) Navigate into your `Downloads` directory.